WHT-RBT/05-3rdParty-APIs-WorkDay-Scheduler/README.md

 05-Third-Party APIs Work Day Scheduler

-Creating a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.

 USER STORY:

-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+Work Day Scheduler is a simple online calendar that allows a user to save events for each hour of the day.
+This scheduler will run in the browser, allowing the user to save a retrieve data from the web browser's local storage.

-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+The Work Day Scheduler will display the current day in the calendar header and will update daily.

-THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
-THEN I can enter an event
-WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist
+The user will be offered timeblocks for standard business hours that will be color coded for Past (gray), Present (red) and future (green).

+The user will be allowed to save their calendar of events and appointments by entering their details, then clicking the save button to save it into the scheduler.
+This data will be available to the user even after refreshing, and the user will be able to continue editting, saving, and displaying their scheduler without losing data.

+APPLICATIONS USED:

+    -HTML
+    -CSS
+    -JavaScript
+    -JQuery

 The following animation demonstrates the Work Day Scheduler's functionality: